ALRW/dayAsADev/courseSections/section2.md

 Lets try running it again:

 ```
-$ ruby server.rb -p $PORT -o $IP
+$ ruby server.rb
 ```

-Don't worry about what the `-p $PORT -o $IP` bit means at this stage - it's just something Cloud9 requires.
 Your program should now be running and sending output to the command line.
-Cloud9 should have opened a browser tab with the URL of your website similar to: `https://prototype-website-[Your username].c9users.io/`.
-That's a real, live URL.
+As a slight diversion the line `set :port, 3000` has told our application to run on the port that is reserved for [Hyper Text Transfer Protocol Secure (HTTPS)](https://en.wikipedia.org/wiki/HTTPS).
+This means that if you now open another tab in your browser you can now visit your application using it's public `https` url which should look like the following:

+`https://[application name, in our case prototypeWebsite]-[Your username].codeanyapp.com`

+You can also find url specifiec on the information page that opened when you first started your container on CodeAnywhere.
+More excitingly: that's a real, live URL.
 Try opening it from another window, or from your phone.
 Cool, huh?

-> If you made your workspace private instead of public, you'll have to sign in to visit the URL on another browser.

-To stop the program running, press `Ctrl + C` in the command window.
+To stop the program running at any time, press `Ctrl + C` in the command window.

 :twisted_rightwards_arrows: Now that we've completed another small step it's time to switch over again!